Mayorboy/Mayorboy.github.io/README.md

 ### Education
 Bsc in Geology - University of Lagos

-Msc in Marine Geology and Geophysics- UiT The Arctic University of Norway.
+Msc in Marine Geology and Geophysics - UiT The Arctic University of Norway.